Undeceiver/BeatMapCurveShapes/README.md

 pp(x) = 0.863 uexp_{2.087}(x) + 1 uexp_{43.119}(x) + 1 uexp_{56.658}(x) + 1 uexp_{62.551}(x)
 $$

-The Python code included includes a simple function to do this calculation for you, but you can reproduce this in any other programming language.
+The Python code in the repository includes a simple function to do this calculation for you, but you can reproduce this in any other programming language.

 ## Contact